 A gun's recoil, or kickback, is the backward movement a shooter feels when the bullet is discharged.
 When a gun exerts a force on a bullet as it's launching it forward, the law of physics says the bullet will exert an equal force in the opposite direction of the gun.

-Basically, when you pull the gun's trigger, the bullet goes wherever you had the gun pointed.
+When you pull the gun's trigger, the bullet goes wherever you had the gun pointed.
 The recoil is something that you experience AFTER the bullet has already been shot.
-The “jump” you feel from the recoil does not change where the bullet hits.
+The "jump" you feel from the recoil does not change where the bullet hits.
 True accuracy always comes before the shot.

 However, if you are looking to improve your comfort with the feeling of recoil, are looking for a true-to-life shooting experience, or want to practice recovering your aim after recoil, then a sim gun with a CO₂ cartridge is the way to go.

 Virtual shooting ranges are the ideal place to get focused training in the most critical areas for you.
 Having the ability to experience recoil or remove it from the equation entirely allows you to take a holistic approach to improve your overall shooting skills.